 Fire hazards can exist in the bedroom, especially if there are electrical issues, flammable materials, or improperly used heating devices.
 Limited mobility might impede quick evacuation during a fire.

-Risk #12 – Sleep Issues
+Risk #12 – Sleep Issues and Senior Safety in the Bedroom

-Seniors might experience sleep issues due to various reasons.
-These include including medical conditions, medications, or changes in sleep patterns.
 Poor sleep can affect overall health and increase the risk of accidents during the day.

 Risk #13 – Personal Hygiene Challenges